-Residents need to receive candid and timely feedback from the supervising physician regarding surgical technique and overall competence.
-To document this feedback, faculty complete one operative performance rating form, per resident, per rotation.
+Residents must receive candid and timely feedback from the supervising physician regarding surgical technique and overall competence.
+To document this feedback, faculty are required to complete one operative performance rating form, per resident, per rotation.
 Monthly reminders are sent to the faculty to facilitate this process.
-The evaluations are completed by the faculty in MedHub and are available for resident and program director review.
+The evaluations are completed by the faculty in MedHub and are available for resident and Program Director review.